Fermion localization on branes with generalized dynamics: Conclusions

+We have considered the braneworld model with nonstandard kinetic terms $\mathcal{L}=K(X)-V(\phi)$, where $K=X+\alpha|\,X|X$ (type I model in~\cite{ba3}).
+This letter completes the analysis of the meritorious research in~\cite{ba3}.
+We showed that the equations of motion for all $\alpha$ can be deduced from the functional $E[A,\phi]$~(\ref{es2}), as done by Townsend~\cite{sken} in the case of standard dynamics.
+Furthermore, we showed that for $\alpha$ small the solutions of the first order differential equations, ~(\ref{a}) and~(\ref{phi2}), are those that minimize the energy of system.
+In contrast, for $\alpha$, which is not necessarily small, the solutions of the first order differential equations not necessarily minimize the energy of system.
+Also, we showed that the value of the matter energy and the energy of system depends on the asymptotic behavior of the warp factor.
+We found an expression for the matter energy density that differs slightly from~\cite{ba3}.
+The numerical study gives full support to our matter energy density expression for $\alpha$ small.
+Furthermore, we showed that the braneworld model with nonstandard dynamics treated here is consistent, because it reduces to the RS model (thin brane model) for $\alpha=0$.
 We also have investigated the localization problem of fermions for the type I model.
 We have used the simplest Yukawa coupling $\eta\bar{\Psi}\phi\Psi$ between the scalar and the spinor fields.
 In order to guarantee the normalization condition for the zero mode, we showed that the zero mode of left-handed fermions is normalizable under the condition $\eta>\frac{c}{\pi}\,\sqrt{\frac{2b}{3}}$ and it is independent of $\alpha$.
 For this kind of solution, the effective potential of left-handed fermions $V_{L}$ is a volcano-like potential. $V_{L}$ has a minimum at the localization of the brane ($y=0$), therefore the zero mode of the left-handed is localized on the brane.
 On the other hand, the value of $\alpha$ adjust the minimum of $V_{L}$, the depth of the well structure decreases as $\alpha$ increases.
 Therefore, we can conclude that the ability to trap fermions of $V_{L}$ is inversely proportional to $\alpha$.
-The right-handed fermions can not be localized on the brane, this fact is a consequence of the absence of a normalizable zero mode.
 For $\alpha$ not necessarily small, the numerical study done for a large range of values of $\alpha$ bear out our results and conclusions.
+Finally, based on our results, we intend to expand the present study to analyze the in\-te\-res\-ting problem of localization of another spin fields.

-Additionally, we showed that the change of variable $dz=\mathrm{e}^{-A(y)}dy$ leads to a non conserved current, because the curved-space gamma matrices are not covariantly constant.
-The effects of non-conserved current in the issue of massive modes is currently under consideration and will be the subject of another thorough study.
+\acknowledgments The authors would like to thank Professors J. M. Hoff da Silva and M. B. Hott for useful discussion.
+The authors are also indebted to the anonymous referee for an excellent and constructive review.
+This work was supported in part by means of funds provided by CAPES.
+L.E.A.M. thanks the Brazilian funding agency CAPES for support through a scholarship under the PEC-PG program.